FakeEnd/iDNA_ABF/README.md

 ## Get Started

-Thanks to Yingying Yu, she offers a version of pytorchlighting and you can reproduce relevant results by her [repository](https://github.com/YUYING07/iDNA-ABF-automl).
+Thanks to Yingying Yu (She used to be a member of Weilab and now continues her phd life in CityU).
+She offers a nni version based on pytorchlighting and you can reproduce relevant results by her [repository](https://github.com/YUYING07/iDNA-ABF-automl).

 >A tip: the human cell line dataset is relative easy to compare with and outperform to.